dolphindb/DolphinDBPlugin/zmq/README_EN.md

 **Parameters**

-- socket: is a zmq socket
+- socket: a zmq socket.
-- data: is a table to be sent
+- data: a table to be sent.
-- prefix: a STRING indicating the message prefix.
+- prefix: a STRING scalar indicating the message prefix.

 **Details**